2020 California Proposition 19: Assembly Constitutional Amendment No. 11 (ACA 11)

 As allowed under California law, the California Association of Realtors negotiated with various special interests to secure legislative approval of an alternative constitutional amendment known as Assembly Constitutional Amendment No. 11 (ACA 11).
 Proposition 19 was added to the ballot via ACA 11 which was authored by San Mateo Assemblymember Kevin Mullin.

 Significant controversy arose because the legislative approval of ACA 11 missed the regular legal deadline for placing measures on the November 2020 ballot, and the Legislature also had to enact a separate statute calling a special election for ACA 11 that was consolidated with the regular November 2020 election.
 In response to the approval and qualification of ACA 11 for the November 2020 ballot, the California Association of Realtors withdrew its 2019 initiative measure that was previously eligible to appear on the November 2020 ballot.

 The primary differences between Proposition 19 and the 2019 initiative measure withdrawn by the California Association of Realtors are that Proposition 19 excluded the expanded business entity ownership provisions that would have resulted in commercial property reassessment under Proposition 13 (to appease major business interests who did not like the business tax increase component of the 2019 initiative) and that Proposition 19 added the partial firefighting revenue provisions as a political sweetener (to appease firefighting organizations that previously opposed 2018 California Proposition 5).

 Thus, compared to the 2019 initiative measure, Proposition 19 retained the expanded Proposition 13 property tax breaks for certain homeowners (primarily homeowners over age 55) like those contained in the defeated 2018 California Proposition 5 ballot measure, retained the property tax increase provisions by significantly narrowing Proposition 13 property tax reassessment exclusion rules for inherited properties, and added the partial firefighting revenue provisions as a political sweetener.

 Legislative Votes on ACA 11

 In California, constitutional amendments proposed by the Legislature require approval from two-thirds of the membership of each house.

 The following are the votes by the Members of the California Legislature on ACA 11, along with how the voters within the corresponding legislative district subsequently voted on Proposition 19:

 California Assembly

 Assembly votes are from the California Assembly Daily Journal and Proposition 19 outcomes are from the California Secretary of State.
 The vote designation of "Abstain" is for those Legislators present on the day of the vote, but who did not record a vote for or against ACA 11.
 The vote designation of "Absent" is for those Legislators who were absent on the day of the vote.
 Assembly districts are based on the applicable 2011 district.
+ACA11 was a "gut and amend" introduced by Phil Ting who Abstained.
+Final Chaptered Author Kevin Mullin said it was drafted for wildfire but no monies have gone to wildfire to date even though forced sales of family homes continue due to unaffordable property tax reassessments.